.png)

 Recent estimates state that fuel represents around 60% of a fleet’s total operating budget.
 In early 2026, fuel prices have skyrocketed due to global unrest and the need to improve fleet fuel efficiency continues to be a key directive.

 Fleets can utilize smart telematics tools to reduce fuel costs by planning routes that leverage the best-priced fuel stops and avoid construction zones and stop-and-go traffic.
 More accurate delivery windows reduce idle times at customer yards where precious fuel is burned.
 Fleet telematics also help managers monitor trucks in real-time and encourage fuel-saving driver habits, such as avoiding aggressive driving and speeding, reducing hard braking, and keeping tires properly inflated.
-Many of these fuel saving habits also happen to be associated with reduced likelihood of accidents.
+Many of these fuel-saving habits are also happen to be associated with reduced likelihood of accidents.

 Related reading: How Telematics Systems Help Fleets Cut Fuel Costs